The Story of the Abandoned Princess: Summary

 The princess pleads with him, and he agrees to take her on his back.
 They journey together; the princess sees in the distance a faint light like a star, then one shining like the moon, and another bright like the Sun.
 The bear explains the distant lights are from his sisters' houses.
 They pass by each of them to get provisions for the road, and the princess finds one of her children in each of them.
 Finally, they reach a Glass Mountain, which the bear climbs up and leaves his wife there, but an old woman appears and gives the princess a bag with items inside she can use to scale the mountain.

 The princess does and arrives at a castle, where she is made to perform tasks for a Hexen: first, she is given a large bag of black wool she must wash white.
 A strange prince appears to her and offers to fulfill the task for her in exchange for a kiss.
 The princess refuses, but the man helps her at any rate.
 Next, the castle's Hexen orders the princess to take a large casket to the Hexen's sister in another farm, which she must not open.
 The princess walks with the casket along the way, but decides to open it: worms and toads jump out of it and spread to the four directions.
 The strange prince appears again and offers to help her for a kiss.
 Despite the girl's refusal, he commands the animals back to the box and gives her a handkerchief and a piece of meat.
 The princess walks to the farm and uses the handkerchief on a gate that attempts to squash her and the meat for a fierce dog, enters the farm and is served a sausage, which she hides in her clothes to deceive the Hexen's troll sister.

 Finally, the Hexen has the princess sit at the table and forces her to hold a candle until it melts on her fingers.
 The princess begins to cry that her fingers are burning, and the strange prince says he can save her if she calls him her "Hjertenskjer".
 After some insistence, the princess agrees to his terms, and she recognizes his voice as her husband's.
 The Hexen bursts in anger, and the prince explains the Hexen cursed him into bear form, but now he is free.
-The princess and he take the Hexen's treasures, rescues their children and live together in the prince's castle.
+The princess and he take the Hexen's treasures, rescue their children and live together in the prince's castle.